From Cross-Validation to SURE: Asymptotic Risk of Tuned Regularized Estimators: Setup

 for all $\beta_1, \beta_2$ in a neighborhood of $0$, where $\sup_n \Var(m(Z_n^i)) \leq \infty$.
 Furthermore, $l(\beta, Z_n^i)$ is differentiable w.r.t. $\beta$, for all $\beta$ in a neighborhood of $\beta=0$, with probability $1$.

 \item \textbf{Stochastically bounded ERM estimator}\\ The sequence $\hat \theta_n = \argmin_\theta L_n(\theta)$ is bounded in probability. \end{enumerate} \end{assumption}

-To prove the (uniform) convergence of $CV_n$ to $SURE$, we finally impose the following additional regularity conditions. \begin{assumption}[Conditions for convergence of CV] $\;$ \begin{enumerate} \item \textbf{Conditions on loss}\\ There exist $\mu>0,\nu<\infty$ independent of $n$ such that $L_{n}(\theta)$ is $\mu$-strongly convex and has $\nu$-smooth Hessians with probability approaching 1 under $\mu_{n}$.\footnote{$L_{n}(\theta)$ is $\mu$-strongly convex if $\nabla^2 L_{n}(\theta) - \mu I$ is positive semi-definite for all $\theta$.
+In order to demonstrate (uniform) convergence of $CV_n$ to $SURE$, we impose the following additional regularity conditions. \begin{assumption}[Conditions for convergence of CV] $\;$ \begin{enumerate} \item \textbf{Conditions on loss}\\ There exist $\mu>0,\nu<\infty$ independent of $n$ such that $L_{n}(\theta)$ is $\mu$-strongly convex and has $\nu$-smooth Hessians with probability approaching 1 under $\mu_{n}$.\footnote{$L_{n}(\theta)$ is $\mu$-strongly convex if $\nabla^2 L_{n}(\theta) - \mu I$ is positive semi-definite for all $\theta$.
 A function is $L$-smooth if its gradients are Lipschitz continuous with Lipschitz constant $L$.}

 \item \textbf{Conditions on scores}\\ The function $\sqrt{n}\nabla_{\theta}l_{n}(\theta,Z_{n}^{i})$ is Lipschitz continuous almost everywhere, i.e., there exists $B_{n}(Z_{n}^{i})$ such that

 and $E_{\mu_{n}}\left[\left\Vert B_{n}(Z_{n}^{i})\right\Vert ^{2}\right]<\infty$.
 Additionally, there exists $M<\infty$ independent of $n$ such that